Indian writers at Stirling

 Every year since 1994 the University of Stirling has hosted an Indian creative writer: from Namita Gokhale and Arundhathi Subramaniam (both winners of the Sahitya Akadami Award) to poet and ecowriter, Mihir Vatsa, our youngest fellow at 23.
 The fellowship supports writers working on a diverse range of creative projects.

 The Charles Wallace Fellowship brings Indian creative writers to the University of Stirling through the funding and support of the Charles Wallace India Trust and the British Council India.
 Each year a different writer produces new work, engages with undergraduates, postgraduates and staff, and presents a public reading.

 In 2014/15 we celebrated 20 years of the Fellowship at Stirling.
 In partnership with the Charles Wallace India Trust, we have developed an online writers’ gallery.
 Explore the work of our fellows as they reflect on their time in Stirling and share their creative work.

-For information on how to apply for the fellowship click here.
+Find out how to apply for the fellowship.

 Full list of previous Indian writers at Stirling